 My teaching has been described by students and co-workers alike to be compelling and effective.
 Feedback I have received has included statements such as “The best teacher I’ve ever had!”, “It’s clear that he loves what he does, and his excitement is contagious!”, “He lit the fire of chemistry in me!” and “He’s very demanding but in a good way”.
 My deep passion for chemistry sparked in elementary school, and has since translated into a vibrant, exciting and motivating way of teaching.
 Over the years I have developed a skill to pinpoint and elaborate difficult concepts in a clear, personal and student oriented way.
 I care about the students, I care about the skills they develop and I want them to excel themselves.
 The world needs chemists and through teaching I feel like I can contribute the most.
-If someone decides to take up a career in chemistry because of me, I have made a difference.
+If a person decides to pursue a career in chemistry because of me, I have made a difference.

 My teaching is therefore focused on how I can get the students to work at the limit of their cognitive skill.
 At this limit, with guidance from peers and mentors their skills can develop further.
 When asked a question, I reply with a question.
-The student can then apply previous knowledge and associations with previous experiences.
+The student can then both apply and reconsider their knowledge and associations with previous experiences.
 This way the student can be led to the brink of their cognitive skill for them to take the necessary step into new knowledge.
 I believe such “oh, now I get it”-experiences are in the epicenter of high-quality learning: they enhance deep learning, self-confidence and courage to take on new problems.
 These experiences are best fostered in a laboratory environment with real equipment, real chemicals and real problems.

 When students are pushed to think for themselves, creativity comes into play.
 Creativity, again, is something vitally important for scientists.
 To promote such lateral thinking, I have experimented with open problems for elementary, high school as well as university level education with excellent results.
 In such open-ended problems acquiring, applying and developing knowledge go hand in hand.
 Students soon learn that ideas can be open for discussion: “why is one solution more likely to be correct than another?”.
 Along these lines, I also try to keep away from an authoritarian setting when teaching or mentoring.
 Having an open, equal and friendly atmosphere without judgement is a must.
 In such environment each student can be approached and helped according to their needs.